m-gallesio/export-svg/README.md

 and return a `Promise` which resolves with no result.

 - `downloadSvg`: downloads the SVG
-- `downloadRaster`: converts the SVG to a raster image (PNG by default) and downloads it
+- `downloadRaster`: converts the SVG to a raster image (PNG by default) which is then downloaded

 ## Intermediate rendering pipeline